The CAS Arts Center

 Saturday, September 9 from 4 to 6 pm

-Catskill Art Society will present “Light and Dark”, featuring the work of Mac Adams, Adam Crosson, Kaytea Petro, Carolina Rubio MacWright, and Yoav Ruda at the CAS Art Center at 48 Main St. Livingston Manor, NY.
+Catskill Art Society presented “Light and Dark”, featuring the work of Mac Adams, Adam Crosson, Kaytea Petro, Carolina Rubio MacWright, and Yoav Ruda at the CAS Art Center at 48 Main St. Livingston Manor, NY.

 Mac Adams creates figurative shadows out of mundane groupings of objects.
 Remarkable and unexpected, these temporal, Rorschach like images invite both speculation and meditation, evoking a presence both fearful and humorous.
 His art challenges our visual literacy as the presence of light among seemingly unrelated objects generates another layer to the visual message.